gaut2003/Calculator/README.md

 # Calculator
-A mini calculator made by me.
+A mini calculator made by Gautam Agarwal.

 A calculator is a device that performs arithmetic operations on numbers.
 Basic calculators can do only addition, subtraction, multiplication and division mathematical calculations.